 Comprehensive implementation planning would develop detailed work plans and assessment of resource requirements.
 The planning stage would establish performance criteria for each of the specific implementation activities, establish criteria for site selection, and would include a thorough assessment of existing data (e.g., integrating mapping, habitat suitability, and larval dispersal modeling, as well as habitat assessment datasets for restoration pilot test site identification and methods development).
-The planning stage of this coral propagation methods development project would include an evaluation of the environmental consequences of techniques in the project's fieldwork design and identification of BMPs to minimize injury during hard substrate placement and coral fragmentation/transplantation.
+The planning stage of this coral propagation methods development project would include an evaluation of the environmental consequences of techniques in the project's fieldwork design and identification.
 The in situ or field activities that would be undertaken through this project would include surface (i.e., vessel-based) operations and subsurface operations (i.e., employing ROV, technical divers, instrumented landers, or moored buoys).
 Mission and mobilization plans with project sequencing and a logistics strategy would be developed with the intent to implement field work in a manner designed to minimize potential environmental consequences.